ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 16-byte sized entry in the ``.got`` for the ``R_MORELLO_LD128_GOT_LO12_NC`` relocation generated by the assembler.
 However, a capability descriptions table is not generated to initialize the ``.got`` entry.
-Instead it is expected that the dynamic linker generate these itself based on the ``R_MORELLO_GLOB_DAT`` and ``R_MORELLO_JUMP_SLOT`` relocations created by the static linker.
+Instead it is expected that the dynamic linker generate the table itself based on the ``R_MORELLO_GLOB_DAT`` and ``R_MORELLO_JUMP_SLOT`` relocations created by the static linker.
 The dynamic linker writes the generated capabilities back into the ``.got`` entry.

 APPENDIX
 ========
-The status of this appendix is informative.
+The status of this appendix is ``informative``.

 Sample initialization of capabilities at runtime
 ------------------------------------------------
-The following code is a sample runtime initialization code that initializes global capabilities created by an LLVM-based Morello toolchain.
+The following code is sample runtime initialization code that initializes global capabilities created by an LLVM-based Morello toolchain.

 .. code-block:: text